 - I am planning to submit a project program application.
 It is possible that my plans may be affected by COVID-19, but I can’t know for sure.
 What should I do?

-Travel and In-Person Gatherings
+Travel, Touring and In-Person Gatherings

 If the event is cancelled before your application is assessed, you should withdraw the application as soon as possible.
+For this, please contact the program administrator.

 If the event is cancelled after you receive the grant and before you have incurred expenses, contact your program administrator to return the grant to OAC.